underndog/confluence_cli/README.md

 1. **`create page`** - Create new Confluence pages with optional content, attachments, and automatic macro embedding
 2. **`update page`** - Update existing pages with new content and/or attachments, ensuring macros remain active
 3. **`upload attachment`** - Upload attachments to existing pages without changing the page content

-## Automatic Macro Features

-### Action List Macro
-The CLI automatically adds an "Overall Status" action list to every page with:
-- **GOOD FOR RELEASE**: Green status indicator (checked when all tests pass)
-- **HOLD-OFF**: Red status indicator (checked when any tests fail)

-**Status Logic**:
-- If `failedCount > 0`: HOLD-OFF is checked, GOOD FOR RELEASE is unchecked
-- If `failedCount = 0`: GOOD FOR RELEASE is checked, HOLD-OFF is unchecked

-### Attachment Macro
-- Automatically added to every page
-- Ensures file attachments are properly displayed
-- Re-added automatically if lost during manual edits

-### Smart Macro Management
-- Detects when macros are missing after manual page edits
-- Automatically re-adds macros with correct version handling
-- Prevents version conflicts during updates

 ## Create Page Command